feychou/ice-cream-please/README.md

 ## Challenge 1

 In this step you'll do a bit of refactoring.
 As you can see, the `App.js` file also holds the `IceCream` component.
-However, for better organisation, we want to move the `IceCream` component in its own subdirectory inside the `component` directory.
+However, for better code organisation, we want to move the `IceCream` component in its own subdirectory inside the `component` directory.

 ### Steps

-1. Inside the `components` subdirectory, create a directory for the `IceCream` component similar to the ones for the other components.
+1. Inside the `components` directory, create a subdirectory for the `IceCream` component similar to the ones for the other components.
 2. Dont forget to create its own styles file along with the component file!
+Move all the style related to the `IceCream` component from the `App` component to the newly created folder.
-3. Move all the selectors which are needed in the `IceCream` component from the `App` component to the `IceCream` component.
+3. Move all the redux selectors which are needed in the `IceCream` component from the `App` component to the `IceCream` component.

 ## Challenge 2